 Faculty and Facilities

-The Alderson Broaddus Environmental Science program aims to be demanding, rewarding and truly interdisciplinary.
+The environmental science program aims to be demanding, rewarding, and truly interdisciplinary.
 Currently involved with the program are faculty with special interests in such diverse fields as wildlife ecology, aquatic ecosystems, hydrogeology, environmental risks, GIS, global environmental problems, remediation, and wetland delineation.
 Students will be able to work closely with faculty, participate in field trips and special projects, and be given individual consideration not feasible in large universities.
-At least twice a semester, the College of Science, Technology and Mathematics faculty offer a popular (and free) luncheon for all science majors.